Mesh Converter Tool

 Vertical Shift (optional)

-Provided in meters, the default value is 0.
-This may be necessary only for the cesium, (lod_dae, lod_obj) and slpk formats, in case the model's height is not correct, as it was imported from the input coordinate system.
-Can be used by the users that have orthometric heights in the Cesium Mesh as a way to visualize the mesh in a Cesium Viewer at the correct height.
+Provided in project units, the default value is 0.
+This may be necessary only for the 3D Tiles and SLPK formats, in case the model's height is not correct, as it was imported from the input coordinate system.
+Can be used by users that have orthometric heights in the 3D Tiles Mesh as a way to visualize the Mesh in a 3D Tiles viewer at the correct height.
+See also 3D Tiles or SLPK: incorrect vertical model position